liam8888999/ErsatzTV-Filler/README.md

 # ErsatzTV-Filler
- Currently this script only generates weather forecast filler for ErsatzTV or similar programs.
+ Currently this script  generates weather forecast, news and channel currently offline filler for ErsatzTV or similar programs.

  Check back regularly for updates.